myclauDockerImages/RancherCli2.0/2.0.5/README.md

 # RancherCli2.0
-allow you to easy use RancherCli for rancher2.x with docker exec, add kubectl support(update)
+allow you to easy use RancherCli for rancher2.x with docker exec, add kubectl available and auto generate kubeconfig but make sure your token have right(update)

 # Environment Variable
 1. `RANCHER_TOKEN` value schema: `ACCESS-KEY:SECRET-KEY` Default: `null`